 GitLab creates and modifies tables during the upgrade process, and also as part of standard operations to manage partitioned tables.

 You should not modify the GitLab schema (for example, adding triggers or modifying tables).
 Database migrations are tested against the schema definition in the GitLab codebase.
 GitLab version upgrades may fail if the schema is modified.

 The recommended settings for Puma are determined by the infrastructure on which it's running.
-The GitLab Linux package defaults to the recommended Puma settings.
+The Linux package defaults to the recommended Puma settings.
 Regardless of installation method, you can tune the Puma settings:

-- If you're using the GitLab Linux package, see Puma settings for instructions on changing the Puma settings.
+- If you're using the Linux package, see Puma settings for instructions on changing the Puma settings.